pmgdev64/KawaiiOS_v1.0.0_build_1010/README.md

 # KawaiiOS_v1.0.0_build_1010
 - The Operating systems based from cosmos.

-- A Open-Source Operating System Which It Have More Usefun Features
+- A Open-Source Operating System Which It Have More Useful Features

 # 1. Set Up:
 - This Project Requires The Following Conditions: